jakebailey/talk-ts-congress-2023/slides.md

 along with loads of other little problems discovered along the way.
 CommonJS and the import/export syntax it works with has been around since the launch of TypeScript in 2012; ESM itself was added in 2015.
-First actual filed issue for "migrate" is 2019 with an actual effort that stalled.
+First actual filed issue for "migrate" is 2019 with an actual effort.

 It took me like 8-9 months of dedicated work to get it to the finish line.
 -->